Campaign Management

 Creating Campaign Templates

-Template creation requires careful planning and configuration of multiple components.
+Template creation requires planning and configuration of multiple components.
 Ensure you have all necessary elements prepared before beginning the template creation process.

 Prerequisites